RYT 500 Yoga Teacher Training Curriculum

 Both areas receive substantial emphasis.

-In RYT 500 classes, the routine we follow is also called SAVY Secondary Series.
+In electives, we offer SAVY Secondary Series.
 SAVY Secondary Series is a well-rounded advanced practice that includes some more advanced balancing postures, hand-balances, fundamental thigh stretches, back-bends, some basic abdominal exercises, sitting forward bends, hip-openers, and twists.
 This set routine provides the RYT 500 students with something for themselves that they can take home and practice every day.
 SAVY Secondary Series routine is exceptionally detoxifying, strengthening and transformative for any level of practitioner.
 Practiced regularly, it helps to cultivate focus, strength, stamina, determination, self-forgiveness, along with many other desirable life qualities, and prepares you for more advanced work in Ashtanga Yoga.
 Meditation is closely intertwined with the asanas.
 With a set of asana sequences, students will be able to clearly gauge their progress as they practice it on a regular basis.
 Pranayama and meditation can be added and practiced with SAVY Secondary Series for a complete well-rounded daily or weekly practice.

 (If you have never tried the SAVY Yoga classes you can purchase class card and visit our studio.)